 MSc, MD, FPRCPC Neurology, FRCPC Psychiatry

-Assistant Professor, Department of Psychiatry, Faculty of Medicine, UBC
+Associate Professor, Department of Psychiatry, Faculty of Medicine, UBC

 Dr. Panenka is a dually certified psychiatrist and neurologist and assistant professor in the department of psychiatry at UBC.
 He is the research lead of the BC Provincial Neuropsychiatry program and a researcher with the BC Mental Health and Substance Use Services Institute and the Djavad Mowafaghian Centre for Brain Health.
 He is the medical lead at the Neuropsychiatry Concussion Clinic and Neurology consultant to the Fraser health concussion clinic.
 His clinical focus is on treating complex neuropsychiatric illness while his research program focuses on mental health, addictions, and traumatic brain injury in multiple populations ranging from athletes to the homeless.